pepstock-org/Charba/readme.md

  * implement **INTL DateTimeFormat** of [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat).
  * change the default date adapter library, using as default `Luxon` instead of `Moment` in order to enable I18N by default.
  * change the `Adapter` options and configuration of time axis in order to get a date adapter options (LUXON options) by `date` property.
+ * change all methods of `Plugin` interface becoming all default ones.

 ### Development